Chapter is dedicated to improving the lives of people experiencing mental ill-health

 Set up in 1991 as a result of collaboration between people experiencing mental ill-health and health professionals, Chapter is now a registered charity and still maintains its collaborative ethos.

-We provide direct support to over 200 people every year recovering from Serious Mental Illness (SMI), as well as supporting community groups to improve wellbeing.
+We provide direct support to over 300 people living with Mental Illness including Serious Mental Illness (SMI) every year, as well as supporting community groups to improve wellbeing.

-More recently, we’ve launched RE:SET, an ambitious new project to support people who are at risk of mental illness in developing coping strategies and self-help techniques to help them to stay well.
+We are particularly proud of our RE:SET programme, an ambitious project to support people who are at risk of mental illness to develop coping strategies and self-help techniques to help them to stay well.

 We deliver a range of tailored and accredited mental health workshops and courses to individuals, groups and organisation seeking to improve their knowledge and understanding of mental health and wellbeing.